Zach McKinstry Player Props: Tigers vs. Cardinals

 Zach McKinstry At The Plate

-- McKinstry is hitting .258 with five doubles, two home runs and eight walks.
+- McKinstry is batting .250 with five doubles, two home runs and eight walks.

-- In 25 games played this year, he has gone deep in two of them.
+- He has gone deep in two of 26 games played this season, and in 2.6% of his plate appearances.

-- He has scored at least once nine times this season (36.0%), including one multi-run game.
+- He has scored at least one run nine times this year (34.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.